 It is quite easy and simple for the viruses to sneak into a computer by dodging the defense systems.
 A successful breach can cause serious issues for the user such as infecting other resources or system software, modifying or deleting key functions or applications and copy/delete or encrypt data.

-There are two types of ways in viruses operate, as soon as they land on a new device they begin replicating, while the second type plays dead until a particular trigger makes the malicious code to be executed.
-Thereby, it is highly important to stay protected by installing a robust antivirus program.
+A computer virus operates in two ways.
+The first kind, as soon as it lands on a new computer, begins to replicate.
+The second type plays dead until the trigger kick starts the malicious code.
+In other words, the infected program needs to run to be executed.
+Therefore, it is highly significant to stay shielded by installing a robust antivirus program.

 |Single PC Users||Multiple Endpoints for Enterprise|

 |Free Internet Security (Antivirus + Firewall)||Advanced Endpoint Security Software|

 |Comodo Internet Security provides multi-layered defense system to stay away from unknown and zero day threats.||Avail the centralized protection of all endpoints connected to the IT network from cyber threats and security breaches.|

 |→ Take a trial of Comodo Internet Security||→ Start a trial of Comodo Endpoint Security|

 |→ Free Trial for 30 days||→ Free Trial for 30 days|

 |→ Enroll right away||→ Enroll right away|